 Skin conditions can become disabling if not treated or if the worker continues to work with condition.

-An increase in work-related asthma, bronchitis, irritation of the respiratory tract and breathing difficulties is commonly reported by those exposed to metalworking fluids.
-Exposure to mist, aerosol, and vapour also aggravates existing respiratory conditions.
+An increase in the number of work-related asthma, bronchitis, irritation of the respiratory tract and breathing difficulties has been reported among those exposed to MWFs.
+Exposure to mist, aerosol, and vapour can lead to the development of respiratory conditions or can aggravate the existing ones.

 It is not clear whether respiratory problems are caused by specific fluid components, contaminants, products of microbial growth or degradation, or a combination of these factors.
 For example, metalworking fluid-induced asthma is reported more consistently with synthetic MWFs, but MWF-induced asthma can also occur with soluble and straight fluids.